ooz/blog/2022/executive-summaries/README.md

 ## Bible Example

-Over the last few years I started reading the Bible (New Testament, in GERMAN by MARTIN LUTHER for MAXIMUM AUTHENTICITY).
+Over the last few years I started reading the Bible (New Testament, in German).
 So, please ignore the German words, I'll provide a translation for the summarized ones below the photo:

 ![side-by-side](first.jpg)
 ![book-below](second.jpg)

-(Please excuse poor image quality, I'm not a good photographer, but I hope you get the IDEA)
+(Please excuse poor image quality, I'm not a good photographer, but I hope you get the idea)

 Translation of the German words in the summary, so far: